All Episodes

 So all of this stuff that's happening today, this is not making me happy or comfortable.

-This is the this I don't understand this.
+This is this, I don't understand this.

-I don't know what happened, I don't know what changed, but uh, you know, getting into these little puke fights here over who said what when this is not this is not the um.
+I don't know what changed, but I'm getting into these little puke fights here over who said what when.

-Rush Limbaugh, great to have you with us on the EIB network.
+Great to have you with us on the EIB network.

 Now, one of the reasons that everybody's all tied up in this mandate business is there are two kinds of mandates.

-There are state mandates, and this is what I frankly expect uh Newt and even Romney to fall back on.
+There are state mandates, and this is what I frankly expect Newt and even Romney to fall back on.

-There's a state mandate, such as auto insurance, but a federal mandate violates the U.S. Constitution.
+There's a state mandate such as auto insurance, but a federal mandate violates the U.S. Constitution.

 Now, I'm not sure, but I think way, way back when the Heritage Foundation came out in support of some form of a mandate.

-And yeah, they worked on Romney care.
+Yeah, they worked on Romney Care.

 I mean, when Romney Care was made official in Massachusetts, there were a lot of conservatives singing its praises precisely because it mandated that people pay for their health insurance.